 Flights and Ferries between islands

-I still remember (when we arrived the first time to Sal, Cape Verde by boat hitchhiking) how we racked our brains to find flights or ferries to other Cabo Verde islands.
-Some locals literally advised us to “go to that xxx village, to the red house, at xxx o’clock and talk to the guy with the blue t-shirt” in order to purchase ferry tickets in Cape Verde.
+I still remember (when I arrived the first time to Sal, Cape Verde by boat hitchhiking) how I racked my brains to find flights or ferries to other Cabo Verde islands.
+Some locals literally advised me to “go to that xxx village, to the red house, at xxx o’clock and talk to the guy with the blue t-shirt” in order to purchase ferry tickets in Cape Verde.

 Luckily things have changed a bit, however, it is still not easy to travel between islands of Cape Verde.
 For those who don’t speak Portuguese, traveling between islands in Cape Verde might be a logistical nightmare.

 Every island has an airport, except Brava and Santo Antao.
 I highly recommend taking the plane, if you can, and not the ferry.
 Brava and Santo Antao can only be reached by ferry.
 Their respective airports had to be closed down.

 The islands of Cape Verde are connected by two airlines: TACV and Binter airlines.
 Whereas TACV is only operating from Cape Verde, Sal and Santiago, TACV also connects Cape Verde to the US, Paris, and Brazil.
 Binter airline will be your best friend to move between islands.